Frequently Asked Questions

 Do you build eCommerce sites?

 Yes.
-We can provide light eCommerce solutions based on shopping cart services from PayPal or e-junkie (recommended).
+We can provide light eCommerce solutions based on simple PayPal buttons or the shopping cart service e-junkie (recommended).

-We can also build full eCommerce solutions based on Authorize.net or other payment processors.
+We can also build full eCommerce solutions based on the Authorize.net payment processor.
 In this case the shopping cart system will be built to your specifications.
 We can handle time-sensitive orders, such as a fast food orders for pickup as soon as possible or at a specific time.

 Do you build responsive sites?